LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

 6. [Docker Engine - Community Edition](https://docs.docker.com/install/) (for running a console example in Docker only)

 *Note:*
-- The Python example has been qualified with Python versions 3.6.5 and Python 3.7.4 (Docker 19.03.1 - CentOS 7)
+- The Python example has been qualified with Python versions 3.6.5, Python 3.7.4 and Python 3.8.x (Docker 19.03.1 - CentOS 7)
 - Please refer to the [pip installation guide page](https://pip.pypa.io/en/stable/installing/) if your environment does not have the [pip tool](https://pypi.org/project/pip/) installed.
 - If your environment already have a websocket-client library installed, you can use ```pip list``` command to verify a library version, then use ```pip install --upgrade websocket-client``` command to upgrade websocket-client library.
 - It is not advisable to change the Refinitiv Real-Time Distribution System configuration if you are not familiar with the configuration procedures.
 Please consult your Market Data administrator for any questions regarding Refinitiv Real-Time Distribution System-MRN service configuration.